worstcasebc/tf-aws-ecs/README.md

 After applying the infrastructure-code to aour AWS account, check with the `elb-public-dns`in your browser.

-A bastion-host is automatically created to allow ssh-access to the webserver-instances within private subnets.
+A bastion-host is automatically created (if set in vpc-params) to allow ssh-access to the webserver-instances within private subnets.
 The inbound-traffic is restricted to the actual used public-ip.

 If not already done, add your private key to the ssh-agent to forward it to the bastion-host.